Who is responsible for the repair?

 - Replacing light bulbs, fluorescent tubes, electrical plugs, fuses and batteries in smoke alarms and carbon monoxide detectors

 - Repairing any damage that you, a member of your household or a visitor caused

 - Repairing fixtures, fittings and equipment not provided by us.

-- Minor repairs such as wall and floor tiles, toilet seats, bath panels, basin and bath plugs and chains, and tap washers
+- Minor repairs such as wall and floor tiles, toilet seats, bath panels, basin and bath plugs and chains, tap washers, shower heads and hoses

 - Clearing blocked sinks, toilets and baths where the blockage is in the property or was caused by your own misuse or lack of care